Chipboard vs Plywood: Strength, Weight, Price & Uses

 Which is Better for Flooring?

 Plywood is better for flooring, including subfloors, than chipboard.
-Chipboard doesn’t withstand heavy loads as well as plywood and can bode, bend, and warp under too much pressure.
-Plywood is stronger and withstands moisture better, so it won’t be easily damaged from spilled water or household leaks.
+Chipboard doesn’t withstand heavy loads as well as plywood and can bow, bend, and warp under excessive pressure.
+Plywood is stronger and resists moisture better, so it won’t be easily damaged from spilled water or household leaks.

 Which is Better for Roofing?

 Plywood is better for roofing compared with particle board (also known as chipboard).
-It can withstand a heavier load and resists moisture better, rather than drawing it in, like chipboard does.
+It can withstand a heavier load and resists moisture better than chipboard does, rather than drawing it in.
 It’s also lighter, which makes construction, maneuvering, and hoisting easier.

 Which is Better for Cabinets?

 Both chipboard and plywood can be used for cabinets.
-Which material is best for your project depends on what you’re building, how much work you want to do to achieve a nice finish, and where your cabinets will be situated.
+The best material for your project depends on what you’re building, how much work you want to put into achieving a nice finish, and where your cabinets will be situated.

 It’s better to construct bathroom and kitchen cabinets with plywood because the panels can withstand humidity better.
 Heavy load-bearing cabinets are also better made from plywood.